MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Add-AzureRmDataLakeStoreFirewallRule.md

 ```

 ### -StartIpAddress
-The start of the valid ip range for the firewall rule
+Specifies the start of the valid IP range for the firewall rule.

 ```yaml
 Type: String